B-S200502/B-S200502/README.md

 The following 2 are discussed in more detail (with images) below:

-🔧 Autonomous Hovercraft: Could not share due to course rules, see next section
+🔧 Autonomous Hovercraft: Could not share due to course rules, see Large Group Projects section

 🛜 WiScan:
 - Android Application: https://github.com/Aymanbalaa/WiScan.git